 When a company is still small, customer feedback is easy.
 You know your customers.
 You talk to them.
 But when your company grows, this gets harder.
 Contact with customers becomes more indirect and their feedback doesn't always reach the right person.
 This is exactly what a VOC program fixes.
 It's a program that helps you collect, analyze, and follow up on customer feedback, both in an ad hoc and structural way.

-VOC or Voice of the Customer means that you as a company gather and analyze the feedback, needs and preferences of your customers in order to improve your product, process or service.
+VOC or Voice of the Customer means that you as a company gather and analyze the feedback, needs and preferences of your customers in order to improve your products, staff, processes or services.
 It's a type of market research that includes customer feedback analysis, in-depth interviews and ethnographic research.
+However, there are some distinctive differences between market research and voice of the customer.

 Once this research is done, the insights gleaned are being transformed into prioritized projects, programs or backlog items that aim to improve the customer experience.
 These are hierarchically ordered and based on actual customer feedback, hence the name 'Voice of the Customer'.